Animal Control Officer Certification Programs

 Florida Animal Control Association

 The Florida Animal Control Association (FACA) offers certification programs for animal control officers at four colleges.
-ACO certification courses run for 5 days and range from $425 to $485 depending on the hosting institution.
+ACO certification courses run for five days and range from $475 to $595 depending on the hosting institution.

 National Animal Control Association

 The National Animal Control Association (NACA) offers a certification program through its training academy.
 The academy is a two-level program with each level offering five days (and 40 hours) of instruction.
-Animal control officers, police officers, and those interested in an animal care or an animal control career are welcome to attend.
+Animal control officers, police officers, and those interested in careers in animal care or animal control are welcome to attend.
 Certification (including the required level one and two courses) costs $1,050.
 Additional levels of curriculum are available.
 These training academy programs are offered throughout the United States.

 National Animal Cruelty Investigations School

 The National Animal Cruelty Investigations School, founded in 1990, offers a certification program for animal cruelty investigators, animal control officers, police officers, and other interested members of the community.
 There are three week-long components (each consisting of 40 hours) that must be completed for certification as a humane investigator.
 Tuition ranges from $600 to $650 per week.
-Partial scholarships (of $300) may be available through the ASPCA.
+Partial scholarships (of $300) may be available through the American Society for the Prevention of Cruelty to Animals.
 The program has been featured on the Discovery Channel.

 New Jersey Certified Animal Control Officers Association